make2explore/MediaPipe-Installation-on-RaspberryPi/README.md

    pip3 install mediapipe
    ```

 It will take time. so have a patience and wait for the command to complete.

+### Step 5: Testing Mediapipe installation